 Okay, on to the main event: the B U N G A L O W S ! ! ! !

 First of all, my favorite (and least favorite) part.
 Favorite because, I mean, do you see this kitchen?
 Like, if the Grand Floridian kitchens weren’t already my absolute dream kitchens (I’m a sucker for white), this would 100% come home with me.
-EXCEPT.
 Except, as David quickly pointed out, for this table.
 Of course it’s super gorgeous, but you know what else it is?
 Scratched.
 Literally these things have probably had what, a few dozen stays and this huge gorgeous EXPENSIVE table is already scratched.
 And I’m not saying this for aesthetics, I’m saying it for annual dues.
-Scenario 1- the maintenance fees on the finishes they did in these bungalows are going to be astronomical because they are both beautiful and easily damaged… Scenario 2- the bungalows get damaged and you pay all your points ever for a desperately in need of refurbishment space (I’m looking at you Beach Club! *grumbles*).
-Still, it’s beautiful and for the sake of this tour, I was definitely impressed.
+Scenario 1- the maintenance fees on the finishes they did in these bungalows are going to be high because they are both beautiful and easily damaged… Scenario 2- the bungalows get damaged and you pay all your points ever for a desperately in need of refurbishment space (I’m looking at you pre-renovations Beach Club).
+Still, it’s beautiful and for the sake of this tour, I was definitely impressed and loved how larger families could fit everyone around the surf-board like table!

 Also in the living room dining room kitchen open concept of beauty area is this adorable drop down bed with the Electric Water Parade behind it!
-We thought this touch was crazy awesome because you can WATCH the show from the bed 😀 😀 😀
+We thought this touch was crazy awesome because you can WATCH the show from the bed!
+So well thought out!

 The other trundle bed was in the second bedroom and had this super cute mural of a sleepy Lilo and Stitch.
-David and I have been taking bets on when the Poly is going to be converted from Stitch-land to Moana-land… the jury is still out though…
+I wish I could take this one home with me as a print to put on the wall!

 Speaking of bedrooms, here’s the master.
 IT WAS SO BEAUTIFUL I CAN’T EVEN.
 There’s a panel next to the bed that controls, like, every bit of electricity in the place so you can have the precise lighting you want.
 The details are spectacular, look at those beams!
 And then, you know, you think you’re in bungalow heaven when you turn around and see…..